inductiva/inductiva/docs-sources/gromacs/run-benchPEP-h-benchmark.md

 # Running this benchmark with Inductiva

 If you are interested in reproducing the results above you can use the following code.
+Note that the exact costs might vary, depending on the prices of GCP spot instances at the time of execution.

 ```python
 import datetime